nasa/fprime/cmake/docs/sdd.md

 ### 4.2 F´ Core CMake Support Files

 These files provide the the core CMake functions used to make components, deployments, and modules.
-In addition `FPrime.cmake` includes the sub directories that compose F´ core components.
+In addition `FPrime-Code.cmake` includes the sub directories that compose F´ core components.
 In that way deployments need only include the one CMake file to import all of F´.
 Functions that automate the auto-code function, module dependencies, and various other utilities are included to.
 Thus deployments and executables can follow the same pattern as core F´ components when adding custom components of their own.

 ### 4.3 F´Core and Adaptation CMakeLists.txt Files